Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I can't hang my laundry outside on a line, and I'm pretty limited on space indoors as well.
 However, I really wanted to avoid the cost of running my dryer.
 I solved my problem by hanging a second shower curtain rod in my shower.
 Clothes are hung up on hangers while wet, then simply transfered to the closet once dry.
 Smaller items and non-clothing laundry can be draped over hangers as well.

-You will need extra shower-curtain tension rod(s).
+You will need extra shower-curtain tension rod.
 Put them up in tub area as high as you need for the length of the sheets or curtains.
-Most sheets only need to be folded in half to fit across the rod.
-The rod(s) can be stored upright in a closet or behind a door, under a bed, etc.